 Target Asset Allocation

-I try to pick asset classes that are likely to provide a long-term return above inflation, as well as offer some historical tendencies to be less correlated to each other.
-I don’t hold commodities futures or gold because theoretically their prices should only match inflation.
-In addition, I am not confident in them enough to know that I will hold them through an extended period of underperformance (and if you don’t do that, there’s no point).
-2013 turned out to be a tough year for both gold and commodities funds.
+I try to pick asset classes that will provide long-term returns above inflation, regular income via dividends and interest, and finally offer some historical tendencies to balance each other out.
+I don’t hold commodities futures or gold as they don’t provide any income and I don’t believe they’ll outpace inflation significantly.
+In addition, I am not confident in them enough to know that I will hold them through an extended period of underperformance (don’t buy what you don’t understand).

 Our current ratio is about 70% stocks and 30% bonds within our investment strategy of buy, hold, and rebalance.
-With low expense ratios and low turnover, we minimize our costs in terms of paying fees, commissions, and taxes.
+With a self-directed portfolio of low-cost index funds and low turnover, we minimize management fees, commissions, and taxes.

 Vanguard Total Stock Market Fund (VTI, VTSMX, VTSAX)